Adaptive LiDAR Sampling and Depth Completion using Ensemble Variance: Experiments and Results

 \subsection{Our Results}

 We tested our methods using the KITTI data described in Subsection \ref{subsec:Data Preparation}.
 As the core depth completion algorithm we used either the algorithm of Ma et al. (NN) or our own Random Forest-based algorithm (RF).
 As the sampling method we tried random and grid sampling, our phased ensemble-based sampling with probability matching (PM) and with the greedy maximal variance choice (MAX), as well as the super-pixel sampler of Wolff et al. \cite{wolff2020icra}.
+We emphasize that for each different experimental setting (combining completion method, sampling method, budget, data type, etc.), we performed a separate training process, yielding a predictor, and where relevant, also ensembles, optimized for that setting.
 It should be noted that grid sampling had to be approximated owing to the semi-dense nature of the ground truth.
 Also included in the comparison is the end-to-end adaptive sampling and reconstruction method of Bergman et al. \cite{bergman2020deep}.

 The results for the RGBd setting with a budget of 1024 samples are summarized in Table~\ref{tab:kitti_metrics_1024}.

 It can be seen that the PM sampling method is the best one in conjunction with both completion methods, despite competition from the method of Wolff et al. for the REL and $\delta_1$ relative measures.
 The greedy MAX method does even worse than random and grid, a fact explained by its highly redundant sampling pattern (Figure~\ref{fig:pm_vs_max}).